President Nursultan Abishuly Nazarbayev since 1991.

 Almaty was until very recently the former capital of Kazakhstan and it enjoys a beautiful setting between mountains and plains; it is a city of modern architecture, cool fountains, parks and spectacular mountain views.

-You may travel to most places in Kazakhstan, but travel to any 'closed territories' or secure areas require advance permission from the relevant authorities.
-Some military/restricted areas are not clearly marked so care should be taken when travelling away from normal routes.
+You can travel to most places in Kazakhstan, but travel to any closed area requires advance permission from the Kazakh government.
+Some military/restricted areas are not clearly marked.
+Take care when travelling away from normal routes.

-With the exception of Air Astana Airlines, all Kazakh airlines are refused permission to operate services to the EU because they do not comply with internationally accepted safety requirements.
-It is advised that you avoid flying with the airlines subject to the EU operating ban.
+With the exception of Air Astana, all Kazakh airlines are refused permission to operate services to the EU because they do not comply with internationally accepted safety requirements.